SCDrifter/PhpEveApiClient/docs/Api/CorporationApi.md

 Get corporation issued medals

-Returns medals issued by a corporation  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director
+Returns medals issued by a corporation  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/medals/issued/)

 ### Example
 ```php